True Stories (Talking Heads album): Reception

 From contemporary reviews, Ken Tucker of The Philadelphia Inquirer gave the album a three out of four stars rating, stating the album was "gently melodic pop, with little of the polyrhythmic aggressiveness that has characterized recent Talking Heads albums."
 Tucker found that "some of the songs verge on triteness or banality" but "Love for Sale" and "People Like Us" were "beautiful rock music."

 Track listing

-Tracks 11 and 12 appear on the 2006 CD issue only.
-Of the 9 tracks on the original LP release, "Love for Sale", "Wild Wild Life" and "City of Dreams" are the only recordings that actually appear in the film.
-On screen, the other songs are performed by the film actors; two of those are included among the bonus tracks of the 2006 reissue.
-The performance of "Papa Legba" by Pops Staples that was included in 2006 reissue runs a full minute longer than the track included in the "complete soundtrack" version of 2018.
+Legacy

-The band Radiohead named themselves after track six, "Radio Head".
+The band Radiohead named themselves after the sixth track, "Radio Head".